Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/Log.md

 ||- Will also enhance this log tomorrow to make it look better.
 ||- Spent hours on vectorization optimalisation for distance calculations to for example bus stops.
 It is MUCH faster now.
 100K rows in 26 mins on my crappy ||macbook.
 ||- Truncation still not, will work on optimizing tomorrow again.
+|21|-Finally fixed the distance calculation optimalisations with vectorization and faster loops.
+||- Working on optimizing the retrieval of street networks per grid.
+Truncation is not the play so am focusing on getting the networks per polygon or point.
+||- Also trying another CRS (32630) for the population statistics, due to the population size and area per grid bufferzone still looking a bit unrealistic at a lot of points.
+||- CRS 32630 made no difference, so leaving CRS 27700.
+||- Finally made lots of progress of extracting the street networks per grid in a relatively fast and efficient way.
+Now extracting subgraphs from the whole street network.
+||- The statistics and area per street network also work.
+However, the density statistics are still not realistic.